About the Chair

 On the 14th of May 2018 Mr van Doorn passed away.
 He is considered as one of the leading Dutch sociologists after the Second World War.
 Jacques van Doorn has had a major influence on Dutch sociology in general and on the education of sociology in Rotterdam in particular.
 With the so-called Rotterdam Formula he was one of the fundamental people who devised the education of Sociology at the Erasmus University.

-The dean has decided, upon the recommendation of the departments of Sociology and Public Administration, to honour Mr van Doorn by implementing the professor dr. J.A.A. van Doorn Chair.
+The dean has decided, upon the recommendation of the departments of Sociology and Public Administration, to honour Mr van Doorn by implementing the Professor Dr J.A.A. van Doorn Chair.
 The alternating Chair has been realised in collaboration with the NIAS, which offers the van Doorn Fellowship.
 The holder of the Chair will be appointed for half a year (0,2 fte) by the ESSB.

-About professor dr. J.A.A. van Doorn
+About Prof. Dr J.A.A. van Doorn

 Jacobus Adrianus Antonius (Jacques) van Doorn obtained his HBS degree in Maastricht.
 He went on to study social geography at the University of Amsterdam.
 Between 1947 and 1950 he fulfilled his military service in Indonesia.
 In 1951 he finished his studies.
 He completed his PhD in the sociology of organisation.
 His doctoral thesis consisted of a historical analysis of the development of a military organisation and its influence on the sociology of organisation.

 In 1958 Mr van Doorn became an endowed professor at the University of Leiden.
 He also worked as the director of the Instituut voor Sociaal Onderzoek van het Nederlandse Volk, a social research institute.
 In 1959 he published the book ‘Modern Sociology’, together with Cor Lammers.
 This influential textbook was used until the end of the eighties (15th print).
 Within the discipline it was perceived as an essential book for those studying sociology as a science.
 In 1960 van Doorn started working at the Erasmus University.
 He took the helm of the construction of the new social sciences faculty and its sociology study.
-Once firmly established, he started the magazine Beleid en Maatschappij (Policy and Society) of which he became the editor-in-chief, a position he hold for over 15 years.
+Once firmly established, he started the magazine Beleid en Maatschappij (Policy and Society) of which he became the editor in chief, a position he held for over 15 years.

 Next to his position at the Erasmus University he served as an associate professor at the Royal Military Academy in Breda.
 In addition, he was a member of the Koninklijke Nederlandse Akademie van Wetenschappen, the Dutch Royal Academy of Science.
 For 25 years, Mr van Doorn was connected to the Erasmus University as an endowed professor in sociology.
 In 1987 he left the Erasmus University.
 In the ensuing years, he continued his work as a columnist for various newspapers.
 Furthermore, he published many books in those years among which the De laatste eeuw van Indië, 1994 (The last century of India, 1994); Indische lessen, 1995 (Indonesian lessons, 1995), Duits Socialisme, 2007 (German Socialism, 2007) and posthumous Nederlandse Democratie, 2009 (Dutch Democracy, 2009).
 Mr van Doorn passed away on the 14th of May 2008 at the age of 83, after a short period of illness.